 Conclusion

-As Google Photos allows you to share your albums with other people, this is also an easy way to let friends & family add their images so that they appear on the digital picture frame in the living room.
+As Google Photos allows you to share your albums with other people, this is also an easy way to let friends & family add their images to appear on the digital picture frame in the living room.

 I haven’t found a way to achieve the same with Apple Photos; it only works with Google Photos for now.
-If any of you has found a solution, please contact me.
+If any of you has found a solution, please get in touch with me.

 The Google Photos library management is probably as convenient as it can get as it covers both mobile and desktop platforms and fully integrates into the Google ecosystem.